Border G-Man

-Border G-Man is a 1938 American adventure film directed by David Howard and written by Oliver Drake.
+Border G-Man is a 1938 American western film directed by David Howard and written by Oliver Drake.
 The film stars George O'Brien, Laraine Day, Ray Whitley, John Miljan and Rita La Roy.
 The film was released on June 24, 1938, by RKO Pictures.

 Plot

 Jim Galloway, posing as a ranch foreman, is sent to investigate a suspicion that ammunition, horses and men are being smuggled out of the country and becomes involved in a mystery and a romance.